shafquetnaghmi/shafquetnaghmi/README.md

 - 👋 Hi, I’m @shafquetnaghmi
-- 👀 I’m interested in python ,django
+- 👀 I’m interested in python ,django ,Reactjs
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning everything that interests me
 - 💞️ I’m looking to collaborate on django
 - 📫 How to reach me naghmishafquet@gmail.com